bparanj/image-zoomer/README.md

 # ImageZoomer

 This is the source code for the jQuery image_zoomer plugin for Rails 5.
 This is based on the original article published by sitepoint.com.
-The code in that article is updated for Rails 5.
+The code in that 2 part article series is updated here for Rails 5.

 ## Contributing